Dominic-C/tips-and-tricks/Git/README.md

 $ git add Bomosort.py
 $ git commit --amend
 ```
+**Note:** commit hash changes with this command, because commit hashes takes into account commit names.
+Chaning the commit hash results in changing its git history.
+We should only do this when the commits are local and are not pushed to any shared repository.

 # Pull
--- insert standard code for pull --
+the general format for git pull is `$ git pull <options> <repository>`, if nothing is specified, it fetches and updates all branches existing in the remote repository.

-An alternative to git pull which many git aficianados use is a git fetch followed by a merge.
-This is effectively the same thing as a pull.
+An alternative to git pull which many git aficianados use is a `git fetch` followed by a `git merge`.
+This is effectively the same thing as a `git pull`, but better practice.

+`git fetch` fetches the latest versions of files pushed to the repository but doesnt merge them to your local sandbox.
+This means you can view the checkout what your colleagues have pushed without merging their files into your local sandbox.

 # Push